 - Identical Stranger: Peculiar example with Mendon the Benzite, who looks identical to Mordock from "Coming of Age" (and is played by the same actor) and is initially mistaken for him by Wesley.
 He says that all Benzites from the same "geostructure" look identical.
-Apparently this was a case of Real Life Writes the Plot: the script calls for an exhange officer who's not familiar with Starfleet practices, so they couldn't use Mordock...
-But they still wanted to use the same actor, because the Benzite head cast was molded to fit a specific individual, and hiring the same guy to play Mendon was cheaper than to make a new cast for someone else.
+Apparently this was a case of Real Life Writes the Plot: the script calls for an exchange officer who's not familiar with Starfleet practices, so they couldn't use Mordock—but they still wanted to use the same actor, because the Benzite head cast was molded to fit a specific individual, and hiring the same guy to play Mendon was cheaper than making a new cast for someone else.

 - Idiot Ball: Kargan is convinced that the bacteria is a deliberate attack by the Enterprise.
 Even when his own crew points out the holes in his logic, he insists that the Enterprise gave them the bacteria simply by scanning them.